-MSK experts Elizabeth Comen and Christopher Klebanoff discuss the findings from a new study and what they may mean for people with breast cancer.
+MSK experts Elizabeth Comen and Christopher Klebanoff discuss findings from a study and what they may mean for people with breast cancer.

-Memorial Sloan Kettering medical oncologists Elizabeth Comen and Christopher Klebanoff, both experts in breast cancer immunotherapy, spoke with us about the findings and the potential impact on the field.
-Neither Dr. Comen nor Dr. Klebanoff were part of the study, which is being published in the New England Journal of Medicine.
+Memorial Sloan Kettering medical oncologists Elizabeth Comen and Christopher Klebanoff, both experts in breast cancer immunotherapy, spoke about the findings and the potential impact on the field.
+Neither Dr. Comen nor Dr. Klebanoff were part of the study, which was published in the New England Journal of Medicine.

 A Focus on Triple-Negative Breast Cancer

 “Triple negative” means that tumor growth is not driven by any of the three most common proteins known to fuel breast cancer: the estrogen receptor, the progesterone receptor, and the HER2 receptor.
 Triple-negative breast cancer is also difficult to treat.

 “There is a tremendous unmet medical need in this breast cancer subtype,” Dr. Klebanoff says.
 “We’ve made great progress in recent years in treating other types of breast cancer, but triple-negative breast cancer has not benefitted from many advances.”